casper-ecosystem/developer-rewards/README.md

 **Is it allowed to submit a proposal for a DevReward and start working on the solution once it is accepted?**

 Yes, it is allowed and encouraged to work on the solution as soon as the proposal for a DevReward is accepted.
 This approach ensures that the initiator of the proposal can actively participate in the development process.
+Active and approved DevRewards ready for work are marked with the label "open".

 **Can a proposal be submitted for a DevReward that has already been implemented?**